 Dr. Mark Hopkins is a Professor in the School of Music at Acadia University in Wolfville, Nova Scotia.
 At Acadia University he is founding conductor of the Wind Ensemble, teaches undergraduate and graduate Conducting courses plus other Music Education, SoundPainting, and chamber music courses.

-Dr. Hopkins is in demand as a guest conductor and music education consultant.
-In 2003 Dr. Hopkins was appointed Associate Conductor of the Denis Wick Canadian Wind Orchestra, one of Canada’s finest auditioned, student wind ensembles.
-He is Artistic Director of the Nova Scotia Youth Wind Ensemble (2008-2011, 2013-present), and is Past President of the Nova Scotia Band Association.
-In 2007 composer Derek Charke and Dr. Hopkins collaborated to create the new music festival “Shattering the Silence”.
-Dr. Hopkins’s work as a conductor can be heard leading the WIRED! ensemble on the cd Live Wired, released in February 2015, and on the cd In Sonorous Falling Tones, released in June 2017.
-He was recognized for his work as a conductor with an Arts Nova Scotia Established Artist Recognition Award in 2016.
-He was Artistic Director of the Land’s End Chamber Ensemble (2003-2006), earning two consecutive Western Canada Music Awards.
+Dr. Hopkins is in-demand as a guest conductor and music education consultant.
+In 2003 Dr. Hopkins was appointed Associate Conductor of the Denis Wick Canadian Wind Orchestra, an honour ensemble that selects some of the best young players in Canada through annual national auditions.
+He led the 2019 National Youth Band of Canada in seven performances across Manitoba.
+He is Artistic Director of the Nova Scotia Youth Wind Ensemble (2008-2011, 2013-present), and is Past-President of the Nova Scotia Band Association.
+Along with composer Derek Charke, Dr. Hopkins organized “Shattering the Silence”, an innovative new music festival (visit http://www.shatteringthesilence.ca to learn more.)
+He can be heard leading the WIRED!
+Ensemble on the cd’s LIVE WIRED!(2015) and In Sonorous Falling Tones (2017).

 B. Mus.
-(1982) University of Toronto
+University of Toronto

 B. Ed.
-(1983) University of Western Ontario
+University of Western Ontario

 M. Mus.
-(1997) University of Calgary
+University of Calgary

 D.M.A.
-(2000) New England Conservatory
+New England Conservatory